-Options available from the factory are heated handles, cross-spoke wheels, a case rack, rev counter and a clock.
-And a windshield is currently being prepared for the R 1100 R. As a further option, as on the R 1100 RS and GS, the Telelever track control arm, alternator cover, crankcase left/right, gearbox housing, oil cooler lines, and starter cover all come finished in black.
+Options available from the factory are heated handles, cross-spoke wheels, a case rack, a windshield, and, as additional instruments, a rev counter and a clock.
+As a further option, as on the R 1100 RS and GS, the Telelever track control arm, alternator cover, crankcase left/right, gearbox housing, oil cooler lines, and starter cover all come finished in black.